-The Milton Keynes Islamic & Cultural Association or MKICA as we are often called is a truly grassroots organisation that came into being in 2001 to meet the needs of the growing ummah in our town.
+The Milton Keynes Islamic & Cultural Association or THE MKICA CIO as we are often called is a truly grassroots organisation that came into being in 2001 to meet the needs of the growing ummah in our town.

 We started off small, running Jumm’a, Taraweeh and Eid prayers in community centres, sports halls and all manner of venues which led to our jokingly being dubbed the ‘mobile masjid’.
 It was through these activities that we became aware of just how inadequate the facilities in our town were and started to dream of establishing a Masjid which would have ample space to cater to the needs of our community and unite the ummah of our town.